ralphcoder/babble/README.md

  All the people logining in can have a group chat. 👨‍👦‍👦

- App is made simple,and with good UI. 🙂
+ App is made simple, and with good UI. 🙂